So, Kuetzal turned out to be a scam

 Overview of Kuetzal’s loans

 All loans are in Euro, with durations between 12 months and 48 months.
 Most of them have fixed interest rates, usually ranging from 14% to 21%.
-There used to be one loan offering variable returns, but the mechanism was unclear and it seems to have been converted to a fixed interest rate instead.
+There used to be one loan with variable returns; however, it didn’t get funded – probably because of the 6% interest rate – and ended up being canceled.

-While the website provides an indication of the amount already financed, the deadline for the projects doesn’t appear anywhere.
+While the website provides an indication of the amount already financed, the deadline for the projects only appears a few day before it expires.

 Current loans mostly finance Latvian companies, although one of them is for a UK firm.
 The projects financed belong to various sectors :